Skip to main content

 A streamlined program with expanded offerings

-This suite of contracts combines the scope of legacy OASIS – Building Maintenance & Operations and Human Capital & Training Solutions – under one program, along with new areas of service that were previously not in scope.
+Under the OASIS+ program, this suite of contracts combines the scope of legacy OASIS, Building Maintenance & Operations (BMO), and Human Capital & Training Solutions (HCaTS), along with new areas of service that were previously not in scope.
 It expands the range of service offerings for buyers and gives sellers a greater variety of areas they can compete for.

 GSA is responsible for the award, administration, and management of the OASIS+ IDIQ contracts; there will always be a Requiring Activity (agency requesting services) and an Ordering Contracting Officer (OCO) (person who performs the acquisition).
 OASIS+ will enable federal customers to acquire innovative solutions from highly qualified businesses on a contract vehicle designed to be Best-in-Class (BIC): a governmentwide designation that satisfies key criteria defined by the Office of Management and Budget which allows sellers to offer an expanded variety of services.